Sir-Teo/pstat-174-final-project/README.md

 change of variance, and no seasonality, and the sample mean = 0.25 is almost zero.
 The histogram and the QQ plot looks okay.**

-Now, we will plot out ACF and PACF of the Residues
+Now, we will plot out ACF and PACF of the residuals

 ``` r
 acf(model1_res, lag.max=40)